Czirion/comparative-genomics-workshop/_extras/faq.md

 ### What are common problems that arise during this workshop?

-The best place to get information about common problems that arise during workshops is in the [Instructor Notes](https://carpentries-incubator.github.io/metagenomics-workshop/guide/index.html).
-You can access Instructor Notes through the Extras menu in the top navigation bar that appears across the head of each lesson.
-Instructors are strongly encouraged to contribute back to the Instructor Notes based on their workshop experience.
-To contribute to the Instructor Notes, click the “Improve this page” menu option in the upper right corner of the Instructor Notes page.
+The best source of information about common problems during workshops is the [Instructor Notes](https://carpentries-incubator.github.io/pangenomics-workshop/guide/index.html).
+Access these notes through the "Extras" menu in the top navigation bar of each lesson.
+Instructors are encouraged to contribute to the Instructor Notes based on their experiences.
+To contribute, click the "Improve this page" option in the upper right corner of the Instructor Notes page.

-### Does the AWS image location matter?
-Should I set up an AMI in a different region if my workshop will be held outside of the Eastern US?

-We have run this workshop in locations across the United States and Europe with no noticeable difference in instance speed if you experience any issues, please [let us know](team@carpentries.org).

 # Reference
 These notes are adapted from the Data Carpentry Genomics Workshop [corresponding page](https://datacarpentry.org/genomics-workshop/faq/index.html)